-Testing is a cross-functional activity that involves the whole team, and should be done continuously from the beginning of the project (HUMBLE; FARLEY, 84, 2010).
+Testing is a cross-functional activity that involves the whole team, and should be done continuously from the beginning of the project [1, p.
+84].

 We can have different types of tests and different purposes the figure below show us how to understand it and what are each type of tests and when we apply them.

-If aren’t familiar with CI you probabily don’t know what a deployment pipe line is, we use deployment pipeline to build a flow where we can deploy the source code into production, the pipe line has steps where each one of it has a simple purpose, for example unit test, also the steps used in the pipe line usually were made manually in the past.
+If you aren’t familiar with CI you don’t know what a deployment pipeline is, we use deployment pipeline to build a flow where we can deploy the source code into production, the pipeline has steps where each one of it has a simple purpose, for example unit test, also the steps used in the pipeline usually were made manually in the past.

 At an abstract level, a deployment pipeline is an automated manifestation of your process for getting software from version control into the hands of your users.
-Every change to your software goes through a complex process on its way to being released (HUMBLE; FARLEY, 107, 2010).
+Every change to your software goes through a complex process on its way to being released [1, p.
+107].